juanmirocks/Levenshtein-MySQL-UDF/README.md

 Your contributions are very much welcome!

-Please before making a pull request, run the unit tests file, which should return 1 at the end:
+Please before making a pull request, run the unit tests file.

+This should return 1 at the end:

 ```shell
 mysql -root < unittest.sql  # Change your username & password as needed